-- **Latest Linux LTS (Long Term Support) Kernel **ensures stability, performance and enabling us to use the latest kernel features.
-Also it enables Tizen to be more secure and up to date with latest kernel features.
+- Latest Linux LTS (Long Term Support) Kernel ensures stability and performance and enables us to use the latest kernel features.
+Also, it enables Tizen to be more secure and up to date with the latest kernel features.

-- 64-bit support: In order to extend the Tizen HW ecosystem to cover powerful CPU cores, Tizen 3.0 supports 64 bit CPUs including both Intel and ARM architectures.
-Utilizing high performance with more address space available in 64 bit CPUs, Tizen 3.0 will help developing high performance apps such as video editing and games.
+- 64-bit support: In order to extend the Tizen HW ecosystem to cover powerful CPU cores, Tizen 3.0 supports 64-bit CPUs including both Intel and ARM architectures.
+Utilizing high performance with more address space available in 64-bit CPUs, Tizen 3.0 will help develop high performance apps such as video editing and games.

 - User Interface: Tizen 3.0 introduces a host of changes to the User Interface module.
 Tizen 3.0 now has enhanced voice framework support.
 We now have speech-to-text support for around 11 languages and text-to-speech support for around 28 languages.
 Tizen 3.0 now also supports Voice Control via S-Voice.